 Post-operatively, you should expect to experience some tightness, swelling, bruising, and soreness after a revision surgery.
 These symptoms will gradually subside in the weeks following your surgery.
 You will be prescribed pain medication to help with any discomfort you experience.
 You will be fitted with a surgical bra after your surgery, which you must wear for several weeks.

 Incisions are cared for each day by cleansing the incision lines with mild soap and water, and any external stitches will be removed during a post-operative examination.
-Most patients take 7-10 days off from work after surgery.
-Exercise and heavy lifting should be avoided for 6-8 weeks.
+Most patients take seven to ten days off from work after surgery.
+Exercise and heavy lifting should be avoided for six to eight weeks.
 Be sure to always discuss activity restrictions with Dr. Hendrick to avoid any complication after surgery.

 A full set of post-operative instructions will be provided to you prior to your surgery and feel free to ask any questions during your preoperative visit.

 Does insurance cover breast implant revision surgery?